Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Dynamical spin structure factor at a smaller impurity density

-We also show the effect of a smaller impurity density level on the dynamical spin structure factor in the UUD state.
-As shown in Fig.~\ref{Fig_SM_Sz_real_Lx48_1}, a single impurity is placed in the middle of the lattice.
-The summation of $\sum_{i,j}$ is between $L_{x}=18$ and $L_{x}=30$, which corresponds to the impurity density of $1.28\%$.
-The dynamical spin structure factor along different paths in the Brillouin zone is shown in Fig.~\ref{Fig_SM_imp1}, where the bands start to split at the $K$ points while other bands remain almost the same.
+To study the evolution of the band splitting in the UUD state for different impurity densities, we further investigate the dynamical spin structure factor $\chi(\mathbf{q},\omega)$ in the UUD state at a smaller impurity density.
+As illustrated in Fig.~\ref{Fig_SM_Sz_real_Lx48_1}, a single impurity is introduced near the center of the $N=48\times 6$ lattice.
+The summation in Eq.~(5) of the main text is restricted to sites satisfying $18 \le x \le 30$ as indicated by the dashed lines in Fig.~\ref{Fig_SM_Sz_real_Lx48_1}, and thus $N_{\rm bulk}=13\times6$.
+The dynamical spin structure factor along high-symmetry paths in the Brillouin zone is shown in Fig.~\ref{Fig_SM_imp1}.
+While the lowest band develops a splitting near the $K$ points, the higher-energy bands are only weakly modified.